The unified Python SDK gives you a consistent surface across Polymarket discovery, market data, trading, account data, and realtime streams.

 Use builder_code on orders for attribution.

-Before placing orders, make sure the authenticated wallet has the required trading approvals.
-If you use gasless wallet operations, configure API key authentication first.
+Before placing orders, make sure the authenticated wallet is deployed and has

 From this point forward, snippets in Trading Setup, Trading, Position

-Lifecycle, and Wallet Operations submit real on-chain transactions or
+Lifecycle, and Wallet Operations submit real on-chain transactions or live

-each call before running it against a wallet that holds funds.
+before running it against a wallet that holds funds.

 Use a secure client to create, sign, and submit orders.
 Limit orders specify the price and size you want to trade.
 Market orders execute against resting liquidity immediately.Order placement returns a discriminated response.
 Check response.ok before reading order details.